 In addition to addressing the compromised vasculature contributing to a nonhealing DFU, microvascular tissue also has the potential to impact the loss of sensation common in diabetes.
 Leaky capillary walls in diabetic tissue decrease blood flow to the surrounding microvascular tissues, resulting in structural changes that also damage the nerves, and ultimately leading to neuropathy associated with the occurrence and recurrence of DFUs.
 5,6

-A functioning microvasculature is crucial for closing nonhealing wounds and re-establishing a normal environment that translates into well-perfused, sensate, high quality tissue.
+A functioning microvasculature is crucial for closing nonhealing wounds and restoring an environment that translates into well-perfused, sensate, high quality tissue.

 2Armstrong DG, et al. N Engl J Med.
 376:24 (June 2017). (up to 34% of 34M)